pioneeru/play-instana/README.md

 ```bash
 ./5-pull_datastore_charts.sh
 ```
-In case of air-gapped deployment execute the following script to
+In case of air-gapped deployment execute the following script to pull images and push them into your repository if it not mirroring:
 ```bash
 5-pull_push_images.sh
 ```